pixilated730/whatsappspoofing/README.md

 send
 All official WhatsApp clients, upon receiving a "Message Reply" payload (QuotedMessage), do not validate whether the "ContextInfo" of this "QuotedMessage" is valid/exists ("StanzaId" and "Participant").
 This allows a malicious actor to send in private chats or groups a "QuotedMessage" of a message that never existed on behalf of another person.
 This is highly critical and dangerous.

-## Impact

-Malicious individuals can use this to create issues such as:

-- Arguments between couples
-- Sextortion scams
-- Frauds against financial institutions
-- In Brazil, someone could take a cellphone to a notary office to register a "Notarial Act" to create a record that could be used in legal proceedings, claiming that the original message was deleted but keeping the evidence of the "QuotedMessage."
-- Creating embarrassing situations involving public figures (famous actors, politicians, etc.)

-## What Meta/Facebook said about this

-Hi Gustavo,

-Thanks for your report.
-This issue has been reported to us before, and we consider it to be an accepted risk.
-When someone replies to a message, the WhatsApp client copies the text available within the app and creates a graphical representation that helps people follow the conversation, the owner of this quoted message is always the person replying to the original message.
-WhatsApp uses end to end encryption and doesn’t store messages on its servers, therefore we don’t have a single source of truth for these messages.
-People always have the option of blocking a sender who tries to spoof messages and they can report problematic content to us.
-Although we appreciate the report, such issues do not qualify under our bug bounty program.

-Thanks,

-Teo

 ## App Versions

 Latest version on all platforms